 Øyvind Bjorå held from 2014 to 2016 the postion of Principal Conductor and Artistic Director of one of the ensembles of the Arctic Philharmonic - the Sinfonietta in Bodø.
 He conducted an extensive repertoire with this flexible ensemble, ranging from new music with the sinfonietta to opera and ballet performances with the symphony orchestra.

-After he finished conducting studies in 2011 at the Norwegian Academy of Music with professor Ole Kristian Ruud, he has had a rising career as a conductor.
-He has conducted the symphony orchestras in Trondheim, Stavanger and Kristiansand, the Arctic Philharmonic, the Norwegian Chamber Orchestra and the Military Bands in Oslo and Trondheim.
+After he finished conducting studies in 2011, he has had a rising career as a conductor.
+He has conducted Oslo Philharmonic, the symphony orchestras in Trondheim, Stavanger and Kristiansand, the Arctic Philharmonic, the Norwegian Chamber Orchestra and the Military Bands in Oslo and Trondheim.

 In December 2015 Bjorå made his debut at the Norwegian National Opera, conducting three performances of Mozart’s Magic Flute, and he was invited to conduct five more performances in September 2017.

 In March 2020 he will make his debut with Copenhagen Phil.